bg

 • Xaman (formerly Xumm): Developed by XRPL Labs, Xaman is widely considered the go-to software wallet for deep interaction with the XRP Ledger.
 It’s built specifically for the XRPL, offering seamless support for all its features.
 Best for the dedicated XRP enthusiast.

 • Trust Wallet: A popular and versatile mobile wallet owned by Binance.
 It supports a vast array of cryptocurrencies, including XRP, and has a built-in Web3 browser for interacting with decentralized applications.
-Best for mobile-first users who need a wallet for many different blockchains.
+Best for mobile-first users who need a single wallet for many different blockchains.

 From Unboxing to Unstoppable: A Step-by-Step Wallet Setup Guide